 Nukariya, Kaiten.
 Professor of Kei-O-Gi-Jiku University and of So-To-Shu Buddhist College, Tokyo.

 (1945) Animal Farm.
-Compact Books edition published 1993, part of Reed Consumer Books Ltd, London, UK.
+Paperback book.
+1993 edition.
+Published by Compact Books, Reed Consumer Books Ltd, London, UK.